Notice regarding the quality of machine translation

 The auction operator must, during its activity, implement all the obligations relating to the fight against money laundering and terrorism.

-To go further Article L. 561-2 of the Monetary and Financial Code.
+For further information: Article L. 561-2 of the Monetary and Financial Code.

 Daily record of sales